 - Shape the dough into a ball, place it in a buttered bowl, and cover it with plastic wrap.
 Let it prove at room temperature until doubled in size, about 1 hour.

-- Punch down the dough to release any gas pockets and divide into 10 pieces, using a kitchen scale for accuracy.
+- Punch down the dough all over to release gas bubbles and divide into 10 pieces, using a kitchen scale and bench scraper for accuracy.

 - Shape each piece into a flat oval and dust with flour.
-Use the handle of a wooden spoon to make two deep marks on each piece, visually dividing the roll into three long sections.
+Use the handle of a wooden spoon to make two deep marks on each roll, visually dividing it into three long sections.
 The handle should press almost all the way through the dough, but not cut it.

-- Place the teleras on parchment-lined cookie sheets and cover them with plastic wrap.
+- Place the rolls on parchment-lined cookie sheets and cover them with plastic wrap.
 Let them prove until springy to the touch, about 30 minutes.

-- Bake them at 400 F for 20 minutes, until the teleras are golden brown.
+- Bake the rolls at 400 F for 20 minutes, until the telera rolls are golden brown.
 Let them cool on a wire rack completely before slicing in half and using to make a sandwich, such as the Mexican torta.

 Notes